 By connecting to the PIM, everything transfers smoothly.
 Thus, it saves you time and eliminates missing or mishandled data.

-10. Increase Shopify Revenue with Optimization
+10. Increase Shopify Revenue with an SEO Strategy

 Among the many benefits of using a PIM is its built-in tools for a high-quality optimization strategy.